Looking for outdoor attractions in Ohio? We’re sharing 30 of our favorite outdoor places to visit in Ohio to show you how diverse our state is.

 The Top Outdoor Attractions in Ohio

-If you’re looking for things to do outdoors in Ohio right now (and who isn’t?) we’d love for you to consider some of our favorite outdoor attractions.
+If you’re looking for things to do outdoors in Ohio right now (and who isn’t?) we’d love for you to consider some of the best outdoor places to visit in Ohio that happen to be our favorites.

 Cuyahoga Valley National Park